 Recent Participant Comments:

-applications.
-The method of instruction was concise, direct and easily
+and useful applications.
+The method of instruction was concise, direct

 "The level was just right for the non-expert and very easy to follow and to understand."